KunoiSayami/telegram-ingress-code-master/docs/cert.md

 # openssl x509 -outform der -in cert.pem -out cert.crt
 ```

-Insert this self signed certificate to your system
+Install this self signed certificate to your system